Scaling And Tuning

 kubectl scale statefulset querymodule --replicas=3

-, review ordinal references used by other modules:
+When scaling storage, review ordinal references used by other modules:

 Adjust these ranges to reflect the desired replica counts.